weisurya/kafka-playground-python/README.md

 - `docker-compose up -d --build`

 ## Additional preparation
 - For Mongo consumer, you need to change your Mongo configuration from direct connection to replication set.
 Detail reason on [here](https://docs.confluent.io/current/connect/debezium-connect-mongodb/index.html#configure-a-replication-mechanism-on-mongodb).
-To make things simpler, you can use the free tier of Mongo Atlas.
+To make things simpler, you can use the free tier of Mongo Atlas and replace the mongoDB credential.
+(It will not be run by using the existing credential.
+Need to whitelist IP)
 - For Postgres consumer, you need to enable logical decoding feature.
 Detail explanation on [here](https://debezium.io/documentation/reference/1.0/connectors/postgresql.html)

 ## To run source-mongo: